mdn/content/files/en-us/web/css/position-anchor/index.md

 #### Result

-The result looks like this.
-Try scrolling the page to demonstrate how the infobox is tethered to the anchor.
+Scroll the page to demonstrate how the infobox is tethered to the anchor.

 {{ EmbedLiveSample("Basic usage", "100%", "225") }}